 Health care workers and laboratory staff also work in dangerous occupations.
-They face a constant risk for infectious diseases, like as HIV and hepatitis, transmitted through the mucous membrane of the eyes.
-Janitorial staff face equal danger since they work regularly with chemicals.
+They face a constant risk of infectious diseases, like HIV and hepatitis, transmitted through the mucous membrane of the eyes.
+Janitorial staff faces equal danger since they regularly work with chemicals.

 “The work site itself is a hazard.
 Workers need to wear their eye protection equipment not only when there is a potential eye hazard, but they have to be ready at all times.”

-Statistics show, however, that the home is as hazardous as the workplace when it comes to eye safety.
+Statistics show, however, that the home is as hazardous as the workplace regarding eye safety.

 Eye Safety Neglected at Home

 Most people consider their home a safe haven.
-Unfortunately, the potential for eye injury is as high at home as in the workplace.
+But unfortunately, the potential for eye injury is as high at home as in the workplace.
 In fact, 44% of all eye injuries occur at home.
 Also, four out of ten accidents that cause blindness happen at home.

 Accidents can occur anywhere inside a home.
-Eye Injury Prevention says 33% of them take place in the kitchen, bedroom, bathroom or family room.
+Eye Injury Prevention says 33% of them happen in the kitchen, bedroom, bathroom, or family room.
 Household cleaners are some of the biggest culprits and cause 125,000 eye injuries yearly.

 Outside, eye injury often happens during yard work.
-Hazards like mowers, trimmers and shovels propel dirt and debris into the air.
-Branches, twigs and thorns swing into eyes.
+Hazards like mowers, trimmers, and shovels propel dirt and debris into the air.
+Branches, twigs, and thorns swing into the eyes.
 Even gardening poses a significant risk with chemicals and sharp tools.
-Eye injury frequently happens during home improvement projects involving screws, nails and hand tools.
+Eye injury frequently happens during home improvement projects involving screws, nails, and hand tools.